object88/writing-compilers-and-interpreters/README.md

 Certain changes have been made, which should not have any impact on the content of the work.
 In particular, Steve Francia's [cobra package](https://github.com/spf13/cobra) is used to handle command line parsing.

 Other changes are natural occurances due to the differences between Go and Java.

-Go has no exceptions, for example, while Java depends on them extensively.
+* Go has no exceptions, while Java depends on them extensively.
 The Go code in this project depends heavily on returned `error` instances, which changes the signature of functions.
 We have to be mindful of how this effects the logical flow of the functions themselves.
+* Implementations of `Message` know how to format themselves as strings